Yandex Cloud

 1. Create additional YAML configuration files in the /etc/yandex/unified_agent/conf.d directory.

-2. Connect additional YAML files in the main config.yml file:
+2. Import the additional YAML files using the main config.yml file:

 import: